ianj-als/pypeline/README.md

 This implementation is heavily inspired by the Haskell arrow typeclasses: a description of which can be found [here](http://www.haskell.org/arrows/index.html).

 Arrow introductory reading:
+ * Generalising Monads to Arrows, in Science of Computer Programming 37, pp67-111, May 2000
  * Arrows, By Christoph Galliker, June 2010
  * Kleisli arrows of outrageous fortune, Conor McBride, 2011